What is an SMSF?

 How much does an SMSF cost?

 Sure, SMSFs aren’t cheap.
 Which means if you’re considering using one, also consider how you’re going to recoup the costs.
+Consult your financial planner before making any investment decisions using your SMSF.

 Ensure you invest correctly

 We wrote an article in The West Australian which labelled commercial property an SMSF winner.
-This is because of the costs involved in setting up an SMSF and the returns commercial real estate investment can offer.
+This is because of the costs involved in setting up an SMSF and the returns commercial real estate investment can sometimes offer.
 There’s no point paying the lengthy list of costs if you’re not leveraging from a high-yielding investment.

 To find out how you can set up an SMSF and invest in commercial real estate, get in touch with us today.

 Any information provided on this website has not considered the objectives, financial situation or needs of any investor; investors should consider whether it is appropriate to them to partake in a commercial property investment prior to investing, in light of their objectives, financial situation or needs.
+Consult your financial advisor or accountant before setting up an SMSF or making any investment decisions.